-Note: tls.cert_subject replaces the following legacy keywords: tls_cert_subject and tls.subject.
-It's recommended that rules be converted to use the new one.
+tls.cert_subject replaces the previous keyword name: tls_cert_subject.
+You may continue to use the previous name, but it's recommended that rules be converted to use the new name.

-8.17.2 tls.cert_issuer
+6.16.2 tls.cert_issuer

 Match TLS/SSL certificate Issuer field.